not-a-hedgehog/not-a-hedgehog/README.md

  Heyo 👋, i'm not a hedgehog.

-- I know only lua and javascript.
+- I know GML, lua and javascript.
 - Currently learning python.